 Crustaceans range in size from the minute water fleas and copepods (barely visible to the naked eye) to the massive Japanese spider crab, whose legs span a distance of as much as 14 feet.

 Crustaceans feed in a number of different ways.
 Some crustaceans are filter feeders that extract tiny plankton or bacteria from the water.
-Other crustaceans, especially the larger species, are active predators that persue and capture their prey by crushing or tearing it with powerful appendages.
-Some species, especially the smaller species are scavengers that graze on microorganisms, nutrients and detritis that they can scrape of of substrate surfaces.
+Other crustaceans, especially the larger species, are active predators that pursue and capture their prey by crushing or tearing it with powerful appendages.
+Some species, especially the smaller species are scavengers that graze on microorganisms, nutrients and detritus that they can scrape of of substrate surfaces.

 Crustaceans are well represented in the fossil record.
 Early crustaceans date back to the Cambrian and are represented in the fossils recovered from the Burgess Shale Formation.